Rafiul-Omar2022/Rafiul-Omar2022/README.md

 ###

-<p align="left">I am a Programmer and Open-source contributor.
+<p align="left">I am a Programmer and would like to open-source contributions.
 I am also working as a web developer.</p>

 ###